TV-Rename/tvrename/quickstart.md

 ### 3. Run a Scan...

- 1. Go to the *Scan* tab, and click **\[ Full Scan \]**.
-TVRename will download any needed show information from TheTVDB, and examinre the contents of the media library.
+ 1. Go to the *Scan* tab, and click `Full Scan`.
+TVRename will download any needed show information from TheTVDB, and examine the contents of the media library.
 Settings in **Options...** will change the behaviour here.

  2. When the scan is complete, review TVRenames suggested changes and other information.
-Any ticked item will be actioned, so untick things you aren't sure about, or use the checkboxes in the bottom-right of the screen.
+Any ticked item will be actioned, so untick things you're not sure about, or use the checkboxes in the bottom-right of the screen.
 Right-click on selected items for more actions.

- 3. Click **\[ Do Checked \]** and TVRename will process the ticked actions, moving and renaming files as necessary.
+ 3. Click `Do Checked` and TVRename will process the ticked actions, moving and renaming files as necessary.

 ### 4. Ongoing Monitoring...